arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 ## Onboard Memories

-The GIGA R1 WIFI supplements the 2 MB Flash and 1 MB SRAM on the STM32H747 (U1) with 16 MB of NOR Flash with the AT25SF128A-MHB-T (U8) as well as 8 MB of SDRAM with the AS4C4M16SA (U3).
+The GIGA R1 WiFi supplements the 2 MB Flash and 1 MB SRAM on the STM32H747 (U1) with 16 MB of NOR Flash with the AT25SF128A-MHB-T (U8) as well as 8 MB of SDRAM with the AS4C4M16SA (U3).
 U8 connects over a Quad-SPI interface to the main processor (U1).
 U3 operates at a frequency of 166 MHz.

 ## USB Connector

-Two USB ports are provided on the Arduino GIGA R1 WIFI.
+Two USB ports are provided on the Arduino GIGA R1 WiFi.
 One USB 2.0 type A (J2) and a USB-C® (J12).
 The USB 2.0 connector allows external devices to be connected as peripherals, while the USB-C® connector allows the GIGA board to be connected as a peripheral for other devices.
 Note that super speed pins on the USB-C® connector (J12) are unpopulated.
 A TVS diode array is placed on the VBUS of each connector (D4, D2) for ESD protection purposes.

 ## Audio